mattbierner/nu/index.md

 Iterate over each element of stream 's' in order, calling function 'f' on each element.

-'f' is passed three arguments: an element, its index, and the stream 'forEach' was called on.
+'f' is passed two arguments: an element and its index  in 's'.

 'forEach' does not return a value.